pact-foundation/pact_broker/README.md

 1. The Consumer CI determines if the pact has been verified by running `pact-broker can-i-deploy --pacticipant CONSUMER_NAME --version CONSUMER_VERSION ...` (see documentation [here](https://github.com/pact-foundation/pact_broker-client#can-i-deploy))
 1. If the pact has been verified, the deployment can proceed.

+Read more about how to use the Pact Broker in the [overview][overview] on the wiki page.

 ## Documentation

 See the [wiki][wiki] for documentation on the Pact Broker.